Table of Contents

 1. A 34-year-old man went on a business trip to India.
 On his return, he presented in the clinic with jaundice, painful splenomegaly, and fever spikes.
 A direct Coombs test is negative.
 Patient’s MCV is within the range of 80–100 µm³.
 The reticulocyte count is discovered to be > 3%.
 The case complicates further when gross hematuria is observed in the urine bag.
 A peripheral blood smear shows a sausage-shaped body in the red blood cells.
 Which of the following is the most likely diagnosis?

 - Autoimmune hemolytic anemia

 - Disseminated intravascular coagulation

 2. A 4-year-old boy presents in the clinic with shortness of breath, pallor, and fatigue.
 His mean corpuscular volume is 67 µm³.
 On reviewing the patient’s history, the patient’s mother tells the doctor that she often finds him eating scraped-off paint from the wall.
-The patient also suffers colicky abdominal pain and vomiting.
+The patient also suffers from colicky abdominal pain and vomiting.
 Lead poisoning is diagnosed by the doctor.
 The following image shows the peripheral blood smear.
 Which of the following best describes the type of anemia observed in this patient?